openwisp/openwisp-utils/README.rst

 ``openwisp_utils.admin.CopyableFieldsAdmin``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An admin class that allows us to set read-only input fields (to make it easy and quick to copy/paste).
+An admin class that allows us to change admin fields to read-only fields and provides an improved user experience for copying and pasting the field content.
+Useful for auto-generated fields such as UUIDs, secret keys, tokens, etc.

 ``openwisp_utils.admin.ReceiveUrlAdmin``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^